jnk0le/cortexm-AES/doc/aes/CM85_details.md

 ### CM85_d4T

+Vectorized, shiftrows and T boxing goes through scalar due to lacking performance of scatter/gather.
+(unpipelineable with other vector insns)
-uses diffused 4 T tables

-fully resistant to bank timming attacks (within DTCM)
+uses diffused 4 T tables, which is fully resistant to bank timming attacks (within DTCM).

+(only encryption is available at the moment, no keyschedules yet)

 ## perfomance